Universal-Rom-Tools/DarKade-Theme/README.md

 # DarKade-Theme
-This is my DarKade Theme for recalbox
+This is my Modified DarKade Theme for recalbox
+Fork from The Darkade Theme by Nachtgarm

+The main modification is to delete the platform logo in detailed view and full screen the md_image

 **Supported systems:**